vincenzomos/reactiveSpringWorkshop/Readme.md

 - More info on [the Spring WebFlux.fn reference documentation](http://docs.spring.io/spring-framework/docs/5.0.3.RELEASE/spring-framework-reference/web.html#web-reactive-server-functional)

 ### Cold Stream vs Hot Stream
-We implemented this service now but maybe you've noticed that the data is just showing the same data all over again.
+We implemented this service now but maybe you've noticed that the data is just showing the same data on each request all over again.
 This is because the data we return are is static, fixed length streams which are easy to deal with.
 A more realistic use case for reactive might be something that happens infinitely.
 In this example bitcoin price changes will never stop off course.
 These types of streams are called hot streams, as they are always running and can be subscribed to at any point in time, missing the start of the data.